Department of English Language Pedagogy

 1 Introduction Introduces and defines the topic/problem, states its relevance, gives a preview of the study and states the research questions

-2 Review of the literature / background - Demonstrates the setting of the topic, reviews the relevant literature, establishes a research niche
+2 Theoretical background / Review of the literature - Demonstrates the setting of the topic, reviews the relevant literature, establishes a research niche

-3 Methods Describes in detail how the study was conducted so that the reader can establish the reliability and validity or credibility of the study; possible subsections are:
+3 Research design and methods Describes in detail how the study was conducted so that the reader can establish the reliability and validity or credibility of the study.
+Following a brief overview of the project, the possible subsections are:

 3.1 Participants and setting